-Celebrating Women’s Day on this March 8th, here we recall 8 wonder women in the civil services of India who served as IAS and IPS officers and created wonders in the society as well as in the country.
+In this article, we bring you 8 wonder women in the civil services of India who served as civil servants and created wonders in the society as well as in the country.
 Facing all the difficulties and crossing all the barriers, these women reached the zenith and went on to inspire not only women but also men and today they are role models for many in the country.
 Read on about these top IAS, IFS, or IPS officers, who have served the country and continue to inspire others.

-Today is a day to celebrate womanhood and all that being a woman entails.
 It is not wrong to say that women are underrepresented in the Indian civil services.
-For every 20 male IAS officers, there is only 1 woman officer.
+For every 20 male IAS officers, there is only 1 woman IAS officer.
 This is a number that has to change if we need a truly representative service.
 Despite this, there are many women civil servants and diplomats our country can be proud of.
-This Women’s Day, take inspiration from four women who have achieved stupendous success in their fields.
+Read on and take inspiration from four women who have achieved stupendous success in their chosen fields.

 “There is no force more powerful than a woman determined to rise.”